empathictech/avalon-iron-bot/README.md

 git clone https://github.com/mwcodebase/och-watchdog.git
 ```

-As mentioned, this app is built with Python, so make sure you have Python3 (any sub-version) installed on your machine: https://www.python.org/
+As mentioned, this app is built with Python, so make sure you have [Python3](https://www.python.org/downloads/) installed on your machine.

 ### Dependencies/Prerequisites